 Or, you could get them a gift certificate for a local restaurant that provides delivery service or a gift certificate to a service like Uber Eats, Grubhub, or Doordash that delivers take-out from their favorite restaurants.

-Cleaning often gets pushed to the bottom of a caregiver’s to do list, but it’s not comfortable or relaxing to live in a dirty house.
+Cleaning often gets pushed to the bottom of a caregiver’s to-do list, but living in a dirty house is uncomfortable or relaxing.

 Arrange for a cleaning service or roll up your sleeves and do some cleaning yourself to take this chore off their list.

-Or, you could also gift them with a robot vacuum cleaner that will keep the floors clean.
+Or, you could also gift them a robot vacuum cleaner that will keep the floors clean.

-Whether it’s mowing the lawn, fixing a slow drain, or getting leaves out of the gutter, there are household chores that always need to be done.
+Whether it’s mowing the lawn, fixing a slow drain, or getting leaves out of the gutter, household chores always need to be done.

 As your gift, complete these chores yourself or hire a handyman.